isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/reserve-your-business-name.md

 You can also check if there are similar trade marks [on the IP2SG portal](https://ip2sg.ipos.gov.sg/RPS/WP/CM/TradeMarkSimilarSearch.aspx){:target="_blank"}{:rel="noopener"}.

-### How to reserve your business name

-You can reserve your desired name for up to 120 days before registering your business.
-The name will be released after the reservation period.

 Avoid names which are:

 - Identical to another business' name